YanrongWu/PHBS_BlockChain_2018/README.md

 When the market price in a certain period deviates from the long-term equilibrium point, the market equilibrium mechanism will continue to be in equilibrium through subsequent adjustments.
 Therefore, the error correction model can be constructed according to the above formula.

-In the short-term, the price of Bitcoin in US has a significant impact on Korea and Japan Bitcoin prices after a period of lag.
+During 2013/05/01-2019/03/31, the price of Bitcoin in US has a significant impact on Korea and Japan Bitcoin prices after a period of lag in the short-term.
 There is a two-way causal relationship between Korean Bitcoin prices and Japanese Bitcoin prices.
 US Bitcoin market is the price leader.

 Compared with the results of data analysis before 2018, the United States was not the dominant player in the Bitcoin market before 2018.
 On the contrary, the trading volume of Bitcoin in Japan and South Korea accounted for more than half of the global transaction volume.
 At that time, the Asian market was the Bitcoin price leader.